 Team

-Leading AI Sourcing design, research, and content work from the start, then growing and reshaping the UX team as the AI Sourcing product and engineering org grew.
+Leading Sourcing Assistant design, research, and content work from the start, then growing and reshaping the UX team as the AI Sourcing product and engineering org grew.

 Influence